 National certificates of language proficiency and the coronavirus

-A decision has been made in the YKI system that from now on, test registrations can only be rescheduled once, or until the next test date for the same language and level.
-If a person cannot participate in the test on the date to which their registration has already been rescheduled, either by choice and/or a personal reason (such as illness), or because the test is cancelled due to the public health situation, the educational institution arranging the test will refund the participation fee.
-The candidate must then re-register for the YKI test.
+A decision has been made in the YKI system that test registrations can only be rescheduled once, or until the next test date for the same language and level.
+If you are unable to take the test on the date to which your registration has already been rescheduled (e.g. because of illness) or the test is cancelled because of the public health situation, the educational institution organising the test will return the test fee to you.
+You must then re-register for the YKI test.

 The YKI system for National certificates of language proficiency is the Finnish government's official system for language proficiency testing.
 A YKI certificate can be used for many purposes, such as: